|On this page…|

 the toolbox computes standard regressors y(t-2), y(t-1), u(t-5), u(t-6), and u(t-7).

 The estimation algorithm depends on your choice of nonlinearity estimator and other properties of the idnlarx class.
-You can set algorithm properties both in the GUI and at the command line.
+You can set algorithm properties both in the app and at the command line.

 If you want a model that is optimized for reproducing simulation behavior, try setting the Focus value to Simulation.
 In this case, you cannot use treepartition and neuralnet because these nonlinearity estimators are not differentiable.
 Minimization of simulation error requires differentiable nonlinear functions.
 Simulation error minimization takes more time than one-step-ahead prediction error minimization.